 By focusing on the characteristics and not the person, the student isn’t obliged to mention you as their favorite teacher.
 They can honestly describe the kind of teacher they relate with best.
 It is a good exercise for the teacher to know how they can improve to become better teachers.

-7. What are you passionate about, that which you believe strongly in or feel strongly about?
+7. What do you love, are you passionate about, that which you believe strongly in or feel strongly about?

 As a teacher, you can better relate to a student if you know what their passion is.
-What they strongly believe may be the key to unlocking their capabilities and transforming them into better students.
+In my experience, what they strongly believe could be the key to unlocking their capabilities and transforming them into better students.

 8. What is your best quality or greatest strength?